vishal-240/WiDS-RL-submissions/README.md

 Numpy, Pandas and Matplotlib in a Playlist - https://youtube.com/playlist?list=PL9n0l8rSshSnragNblKDBsT8Xu3otp3jA&si=1zoqrRjvGLP4QMmU

+Some Python Notebooks for your practice can be found in the [Week 0 Folder](./Week 0/)

 ## Week 1:

 In this week, you're gonna work on the Multi-Bandit Problem from Sutton and Barto (available in the resources folder)